Barcelona 3 Day Itinerary: Must-See Sights and Hidden Gems

 Drinks at Salts

-After returning on the cable car from the Montjuïc castle, head over to Salts, a casual bar and restaurant down the street from the cable car station.
+After either cable car, head over to Salts, a casual bar and restaurant not far from both of the cable car stations.

 This bar overlooks the Olympic swimming pools and the entire city of Barcelona–offering some of the best views in the city!

-It’s definitely a hidden gem and a great spot to relax with a drink after walking around all day.
+It’s definitely one of the hidden gems in Barcelona and a great spot to relax for a bit.
 They have a full bar and food menu with bar food.

 Dinner at El Xampanyet

-End your day with dinner at El Xampanyet, a popular tapas bar in El Born known for its lively atmosphere and traditional Catalan dishes.
+End your day with dinner at El Xampanyet, a popular tapas bar in El Born that’s always very busy.

-The house cava is a must-try, and the staff is always happy to make recommendations if you’re not sure what to order.
+Their house cava is a must try, and the staff is usually happy to help you choose if you’re not sure what to order.

 How to Get Around in Barcelona